s-gerrity/seinfeld-site/README.md

 - Visitors choose from 4 characters to chat with.
 Give input and receive a response (quote from the show).

-- Festivus countdown.
-Show days until the holiday.
-(Festivus is a secular holiday as an alternative to the pressures and commercialism of the Christmas season, celebrated every year on December 23rd.
-Get ready.)
+- Festivus holiday countdown show days until the holiday.

 #### 2.0

-- Random video clips.
-Any Seinfeld fan will have no problem watching any scene, any time.
-Autoplay in full-screen random Seinfeld video clips from YouTube.

-- Where are they now?
-Links to cast members’ Twitter accounts to see their most recent posts.
-Also features Modern Seinfeld, a fan account describing what would have been episodes made in today’s era (2010-2012).
+- 'Where are they now?' uses API to grab cast members’ latest 5 tweets.
+Uses Twitters embed format to duplicate tweet design.

 #### 3.0

-- SeinFood locator.
-Pop in your zip code to see a list of places that serve food mentioned on the show!
+- Local restaurant finder.
+Pop in your zip code to see a list of places that serve food mentioned on the show via Yelp API and displays with Google Maps API.

 ### Notes